-Apollo.io has become one of the most popular sales intelligence platforms on the market, with over 210 million contacts in its database and pricing that starts at free.
+Apollo.io has become one of the most popular sales intelligence platforms on the market, with over 230 million contacts in its database and pricing that starts at free.
 But the sticker price rarely tells the full story.
-Between credit limits that expire monthly, features gated behind higher tiers, and add-on costs that compound as your team scales, the actual spend often looks very different from what the pricing page suggests.
+Between an annual credit pool shared across the whole team, features gated behind higher tiers, and add-on costs that compound as your team scales, the actual spend often looks very different from what the pricing page suggests.
 We broke down every Apollo.io plan, mapped the credit system, and calculated the real costs so you can budget with confidence before signing a contract.

 Key Takeaways